husamahmud/alx-low_level_programming/README.md

 - What are pointers to pointers and how to use them
 - What are multidimensional arrays and how to use them
 - What are the most common C standard library functions to manipulate strings

+### 0x08.
+C - Recursion

+- What is recursion
+- How to implement recursion
+- In what situations you should implement recursion
+- In what situations you shouldn’t implement recursion